 His thoughts traveled back to all the years of playing sports under a hot summer sun and hard manual jobs he used to work.
-He remembered one strenuous job where he dug trenches for water pipes and sprinkler systems, and another where he pushed around heavy wheelbarrows full of concrete and dumped them into wooden frames laid upon the ground.
-Have to say I was more happy with life then than I am now, he admitted.
-Here I am filling out paperwork and stacking all this crap like a kid playing with blocks, he told himself, pretty easy job…but I liked it a whole lot better when I was breaking a sweat.
+He remembered when he dug trenches for water pipes and sprinkler systems, and another job where he pushed around heavy wheelbarrows full of concrete and dumped them into wooden frames laid upon the ground.
+Have to say I was more happy with life then than I am now, he admitted, here I am filling out paperwork and stacking all this crap like a kid playing with blocks, pretty easy job, but I liked it a whole lot better when I was breaking a sweat.
 He recalled the satisfying feeling at the end of the work day when he saw the progress he and his coworkers had made.

 The computer parts, crates of hardware, and file boxes gradually cleared the floor and covered the pallet as Jason repetitiously labored just hard enough to not worsen his hangover while timing his task so he would look busy but not finish too fast.
 They’ll just give me some other stupid thing to do, he told himself.
 As he worked he revisited the past again and the buried history continued to unearth and reveal itself.
 He remembered how Randy always seemed to get into trouble with teachers, principals and other authority figures ever since kindergarten.
-Mom always said he was looking for the attention that he needed, he recalled, but we all thought he was a lot of fun, made everybody laugh, a lot of good times, sure didn’t seem like a problem back then.
+Mom always said he was looking for the attention that he needed, he recalled, but we all thought he was a lot of fun, made everybody laugh, a lot of good times, didn’t seem like a problem back then.
 He was struck by how life seemed so innocent then and now appeared much more complicated.